-1.1 Form of Agency Agreement 3.1(1) Certificate of Incorporation currently in effect 3.2 Amended and Restated Certificate of Incorporation to be effective immediately following the closing of the 2.2(1) offering 3.3(1) 3.4 Bylaws currently in effect Amended and Restated Bylaws to be effective immediately following the closing of the offering 4.1 Specimen certificate evidencing shares of common stock 4.1 Specimen common stock purchase warrant 4.2 Form of Warrant Indenture between the registrant and Computershare Trust Company of Canada Certain 4.5 instruments defining the rights of the holders of long-term debt of the registrant, none of which authorize a total amount of indebtedness in excess of 10% of the total assets of the registrant and its subsidiary on a consolidated basis, have not been filed as exhibits.
-The registrant hereby agrees to furnish a copy of any of these agreements to the Commission upon request 5.1 Opinion of Boylan, Brown, Code, Vigdor & Wilson, LLP 10.1(1)+ 2007 Amended and Restated Stock Option Plan 10.2(1)+ 2009 Stock Plan 10.3+ Form of Award Agreement under 2009 Stock Plan 10.4(1) + Form of Indemnification Agreement by and between the registrant and each director and executive officer 10.5(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Paul J. Travers 10.6(1) + Employment Agreement dated as of August 1, 2007 by and between the registrant and Grant Russell 10.7(1) Shareholders Agreement dated as of October 11, 2000 by and among the registrant and Shareholders (as defined therein) 10.81(1) Registration Rights Agreement dated as of October 11, 2000 by and among the registrant and the Investors (as 10.0(1) defined therein) 10.9(1) Registration Rights Agreement dated as of June 2005 by and among the registrant and the Investors (as 10.10 defined therein) Technology Purchase and Royalty Agreement dated as of December 23, 2005 between the registrant and New 10.10 Light Industries, Ltd. 10.11(1) Warrant to purchase common stock dated as of December 23, 2005 issued by the registrant to New Light 10.11(1) Industries, Ltd. 10.12(1) Ltd. 10.13(1) Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10.14(1) Form of warrant to purchase common stock issued by the registrant pursuant to the Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10.15(1) Demand Note in the original principal amount of \$247,690.92 by the registrant to the order of Paul J. Travers 10.16(1) Loan Agreement dated as of October 2008 by and between the registrant and Paul J. Travers 10.17 Promissory Note dated as of October 2008 by the registrant to the order of Paul J. Travers 10.18(1) Fiscal Advisory Fee Agreement dated as of June 29, 2009 by and between the registrant and Canaccord 10.10 Capital Corporation and Bolder Investment Partners, Ltd. 10.19 Distribution and Manufacturing Agreement dated August 27, 2009 between the registrant and YuView Holdings Ltd. 23.1 Consent of Rotenberg & Co.
-LLP, independent registered public accounting firm 23.2 Consent of Davie Kaplan, CPA, P.C., independent registered public accounting firm 23.3 Consent of Boylan, Brown, Code, Vigdor & Wilson, LLP (included in Exhibit 5.1) 24.1(1) Power of Attorney (included on signature page) 99.1 Consent of Frank Zammataro pursuant to Rule 438 99.2 Consent of Kathryn Sayko pursuant to Rule 438 99.3 Consent of Bernard Perrine pursuant to Rule 438
+Index to Panions 1.1 Form of Agency Agreement 3.1(1) Certificate of Incorporation currently in effect 3.2(3) Amended and Restated Certificate of Incorporation to be effective immediately following the closing of the offering 3.3(1) Bylaws currently in effect 3.4(3) Amended and Restated Bylaws to be effective immediately following the closing of the offering 4.1 Specimen certificate evidencing shares of common stock 4.2 Specimen common stock purchase warrant 4.3 Form of Warrant Indenture between the registrant and Computershare Trust Company of Canada Certain instruments defining the rights of the holders of long-term debt of the registrant, none of which authorize a total amount of indebtedness in excess of 10% of the total assets of the registrant and its subsidiary on a consolidated basis, have not been filed as exhibits.
+The registrant hereby agrees to furnish a copy of any of these agreements to the Commission upon request 5.1(3) Opinion of Boylan, Brown, Code, Vigdor & Wilson, LLP 10.1(1)+ 2007 Amended and Restated Stock Option Plan 10.1(1)+ 2009 Stock Option Plan 10.2(1)1 Form of Option Agreement under 2009 Stock Plan 10.4(1)+ Form of Indemnification Agreement by and between the registrant and each director and executive officer 10.5(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Paul J. Travers 10.6(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Grant Russell 10.7(1) Shareholders Agreement dated as of October 11, 2000 by and among the registrant and Shareholders (as defined therein) 10.81(1) Registration Rights Agreement dated as of October 11, 2000 by and among the registrant and the Investors (as defined therein) 10.9(1) Registration Rights Agreement dated as of June 2005 by and among the registrant and the Investors (as defined therein) 10.10(3)† Technology Purchase and Royalty Agreement dated as of December 23, 2005 between the registrant and New Light Industries, Ltd. 10.11(1) Warrant to purchase common stock dated as of December 23, 2005 issued by the registrant to New Light Industries, Ltd. 10.12(1) Rights Agreement dated as of December 23, 2005 by and between the registrant and New Light Industries, Ltd. 10.13(1) Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10.14(1) Form of warrant to purchase common stock issued by the registrant pursuant to the Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10.15(1) Demand Note in the original principal amount of \$247,690.92 by the registrant to the order of Paul J. Travers 10.16(1) Loan Agreement dated as of October 2008 by and between the registrant and Paul J. Travers 10.17(3) Promissory Note dated as of October 2008 by the registrant to the order of Paul J. Travers 10.18(1) Fiscal Advisory Fee Agreement dated as of June 29, 2009 by and between the registrant and Canaccord

+Capital Corporation and Bolder Investment Partners, Ltd. Distribution and Manufacturing Agreement dated August 27, 2009 between the registrant and YuView